 Decent Bug Trackers give you the possibility to set the priority for each entry.
 Using this feature, you can easily manage the work of your team.

-And why not using it also for something unrelated to programming, such as the documentation?
+And why not using it also to keep track of errors in something unrelated to programming, such as the documentation?

 Make It Public

 Warning!
-This suggestion should be carefully evaluated by the highest levels of your company because it can be potentially dangerous.
+This suggestion should be carefully evaluated by the highest levels of your company because it can be potentially dangerous fro the business.

 Generally speaking, letting your users signal bugs and requiring new features may increase the level of loyalty.
 On the other hand, your company must be well organized in order to quickly answer every request in a proper manner.
 And sometime the proper manner may be "we won't do that".
 Of course, too many "no" may give a bad idea of your company to potential customers.